shrubb/box-convolutions/README.md

 Tested on Ubuntu 18.04 with Python 3.6 and PyTorch 1.0.0.

-# Quick Tour of Box Convolutions
+# Quick Tour of Box convolutions

 You may want to see our [poster](https://yadi.sk/i/LNnMrj6FwbOc9A).